• Skip to primary navigation

 • 1 teaspoon turmeric

-• 5 tablespoons juice of lemon (or 1 teaspoon more, if you like it tangier)
+• 5 tablespoons lime juice, 1 teaspoon more, if you like it tangier

 Garnish